federicomariamassari/udacity-sfend/projects/p1/p1-lidar-obstacle-detection.md

 #### Regular Bounding Boxes

-For regular bounding boxes, the minimum and maximum coordinates across the $x$, $y$, and $z$ dimensions are used to determine the vertices of a rectangular prism fitting the point cloud.
-The conventions are: length extends along $x$, width along $y$, and height along $z$.
-The advantage of regular bounding boxes is that they are computationally inexpensive--find the minumum and maximum points in 3D, then enclose the point cloud inside the box obtained by connecting these vertices.
-The drawback, however, is that, if a point cloud extends diagonally, the box will fit too much empty space, so areas which are actually free to move across will be marked as occupied.
+For regular bounding boxes, the minimum and maximum coordinates across all dimensions (length $x$, width $y$, height $z$) define the vertices of the rectangular prism that will encapsulate the point cloud cluster.
+These boxes are computationally inexpensive, as only eight points are required to fit the cluster, but if the cloud extends diagonally, the box will unnecessarily include a lot of empty space, with areas actually free to pass through marked as occupied.

 #### Minimum Bounding Boxes